Tctc Vertical Top Nav Logo

 Learning Beyond Campus

 TCTC’s Learning Beyond Campus (LBC) club focuses on learning opportunities beyond the classroom.
 In particular, we are known for the LBC Boston trip.
 This trip provides a method to gain college credit while exploring the greater Boston area.
-Gain credit for Early American History (HIS 201) and Public Speaking (SPC 205) through experiential learning.
-Contact Alex Eaton at aeaton@tctc.edu for more information.
+Gain credit for Early American History (HIS 201) and Early American Literature (ENG 201) through experiential learning.

 Medicalassisting